Username-Coders/Project_4-MaxHeap/README.md

 ````

 ````
+Already Completed
-Implement method that builds a max heap using the optimal method (Real Name, Username) => its time complexity: O(n)
+Implement method that builds a max heap using the optimal method (John Salinas, JohnSalinas123) => its time complexity: O(n)
   => the "smart" way we learned in class
   => needs to keep track of how many swaps (swapping parent and child) are required to build a heap
 ````

 ````
+Already Completed
 Implement the remove method of a max-heap (Real Name, Username)
 ````